Difference Between kVA and kW

 kVA refers to the apparent power of an electrical appliance or system.
 It is the total amount of power in use in a system.

-This is easy to find out and is often an ideal concept.
-Because in practice, a lot of factors reduce the amount of power that is supposed to be utilized by the system.
+This is easy to find out and is an ideal concept.
+Because, in practice, a lot of factors reduce the amount of power that is supposed to be utilized by the system.

-The actual power output will always be less than as mentioned in the kVA.
-Being a theoretical concept however, it has great significance in calculations and designing of certain electrical systems.
+The actual power output will always be less than, as mentioned in the kVA.
+As a theoretical concept, however, it has great significance in calculating and designing certain electrical systems.

-kVA can be easily converted into kW, which is the actual power output and its more practical counterpart by a simple formula.
-By determining the power factor of an appliance or electrical system, it can be multiplied with the kVA of the system to find out the actual amount of output the system gives or its kW in other words.
+kVA can be easily converted into kW, the actual power output and its more practical counterpart by a simple formula.
+By determining the power factor of an appliance or electrical system, it can be multiplied by the kVA of the system to find out the actual amount of output the system gives or its kW.

 kva